Computer Science B.Sc.

 Computer science studies at a interdisciplinary technical university particularly accommodate this discipline's special character.
 There are wide variety of research fields in computer science at RWTH Aachen.
 However the program also ensures a high degree of interdisciplinary collaboration with the natural and engineering sciences and linguistics and communication studies.

-Starting in the fourth semester the curriculum offers an elective module, which offers students their first opportunity for creating a focus.
+Starting in the third semester the curriculum offers an elective module, which offers students their first opportunity for creating a focus.
 They can flexibly choose and combine individual modules from theoretical computer science, software and communication, data and information management, and applied computer science.
 These modules are often offered in English.

 Characteristics of the Course of Study at RWTH